cognitedata/cognite-python-docs/README.md

 ### [Basics](examples/basics)

-A collection of simple examples to get you started with CDP.
+A collection of simple examples to get you started with CDF.

 ### [Model Hosting](examples/model_hosting)